microsoft/dicom-server/docs/how-to-guides/blob-migration.md

         3.1.2.
 To ensure Copy has been completed, you can check Azure Monitor logs for `"Completed copying files."` message.
 This will indicate that the copy has been completed.

         3.1.3.
-Once the copy is completed, you can change the BlobMigration.FormatType to "New" and BlobMigration.StartDelete to "True" and restart the service.
-This will trigger Delete background service which will delete all the old format blobs only if the corresponding new format blobs exist and set the format to New.
+Once the copy is completed, you can change `BlobMigration.FormatType` to `"New"` and `BlobMigration.StartDelete` to `true` and restart the service.
+This will trigger a Durable Function which will delete all the old format blobs only if corresponding new format blobs exist.
 This is a safe operation and doesn't delete any blobs without checking for the existence of new format blobs.

         3.1.4.
 To ensure Delete has been completed, you can check Azure Monitor logs for `"Completed deleting files."` message.
 This will indicate that the delete has been completed.